robsann/NetworkSecurityWithSnort/docs/tools_and_tests.md

     ```yml
     alert ip any any -> any any (msg:"IP Packet detected"; sid:1000000; rev:1;)
     ```
-    - **ICMP Packets:** The following rules match five types of packets using the ICMP protocol.
+    - **ICMP Packets:** The first following rule match all packets using the ICMP protocol, while the subsequent rules match specific packets using the ICMP protocol.
     ```yml
     alert icmp any any <> 192.168.57.4 any (msg:"ICMP Packet detected"; sid:2000000; rev:1;)
     alert icmp any any <> 192.168.57.4 any (msg:"ICMP Echo Request";      itype:8;  sid:2000001; rev:1;)